+Yes, the user experience of your webpage is vital.
+Often, to achieve desired results, we turn to designers.
 Good use of UX-oriented design principles helps to create a seamless browsing experience.
 This is always easier to put into words than it is to do in practice.

 A well-designed page will feel natural, often intuitive.
-So, the question is - how do you get there, and what are the most important UX aspects to cover in any design project?
+So, the question is - how do you get there, and what are the most essential UX aspects to cover in any design project?
 Let’s take a look.

-#1: Create a wholesome design experience
+#1: Create a Consistent Design Experience